Efficient algorithms to solve atom reconfiguration problems. II. The assignment-rerouting-ordering (aro) algorithm: Ordering subroutine

 To find the edge of interest, i.e., $e^\star$, we sort the edges with non-zero frequency in non-decreasing order of frequency, and then, in this ordering, we look for the earliest edge that is part of a cycle.
 For cycle detection, let $u$ and $w$ be the endpoints of an arbitrary edge $e$.
 Then, $e$ is part of a cycle in $G[\mathcal{P}]$ if and only if $w$ is reachable from $u$ in $G[\mathcal{P}] - e$, where $G[\mathcal{P}] - e$ denotes the graph obtained from $G[\mathcal{P}]$ after deleting the edge $e$.
 After the edge $e^\star$ is found, we look for paths that induce a special cycle, which is a cycle that contains $e^\star$ and has particular properties.

-Before describing the procedure that allows us to identify the desired set of paths, we provide a few additional definitions relevant for the discussion.
+Before describing the procedure that allows us to identify the desired set of paths, we provide a few additional relevant definitions.
 We define an \emph{$e$-path} as a path that contains the edge $e$.
 The results from Lemmas~\ref{cycle_breaking_contiguous_colors},~\ref{cycle_breaking_two_cycle_edge_paths}, and~\ref{single_induced_cycle_existence} show that if there is a cycle in the path system graph that passes through an arbitrary edge $e$, then there must exist a \emph{special cycle} that passes through edge $e$.
 A special cycle that passes through edge $e$ is a cycle that:

 \begin{enumerate} \item is contiguously colorable \item is induced by a set of paths that: \begin{enumerate} \item is inclusion-minimal \item contains at most two $e$-paths \item induces a single cycle, i.e., it induces no cycle other than the special cycle itself \end{enumerate} \end{enumerate}